Fleur Delacour

 competitors in the Triwizard Tournament in 'Harry' Potter and the Goblet

-on her last year and spent most of it in Hogwarts.
+of Fire on her last year and spent most of it in Hogwarts.
 She

 often complained about Hogwarts throughout the book, particularly